What is gazumping?

 This is when a seller demands a greater sum from a buyer after an offer is accepted, but before exchange of contracts.

-Take the example of an offer being made for £250,000, at asking price.
+Take the example of an offer being made for £350,000, at asking price.
 It’s accepted but then some time later another buyer enters the process.
-They bid higher, and the person who made the first offer is expected to match or beat to second to have any hope of proceeding.
+They bid higher, and the person who made the first offer is expected to match or beat the second offer to have any hope of proceeding.

 There’s a second scenario where gazumping can also occur.
-In our example, moments before exchange of contracts the seller demands £270,000.
-By this stage the buyer has paid for a survey, searches and solicitor fees – so may feel compelled to go ahead even if it’s unaffordable.
+In our example, moments before exchange of contracts the seller demands £370,000.
+By this stage the buyer has paid for a survey, searches and solicitors' fees – so may feel compelled to go ahead even if it’s unaffordable.

 Gazumping is considered an unethical practice, but sadly this doesn’t prevent it from happening.

-Read about the sneaky estate agent tricks to look out for.
+Sneaky estate agent tricks to look out for

 How can you avoid the risk?